atiderko/espwebconfig/readme.md

 ## Language customization

 Copy _web/languages.json_ to _web_ folder of your project.
-Extend/replace the content of the JSON file with your launguage.
+Extend/replace the content of the JSON file with your language.
 Add following code to your code.

 ```cpp